 1. Limit to merchants that you really like and believe in

 Don’t slap affiliate links of different kinds of merchants all over the place hoping your visitors would buy from them.
-For Malaysian bloggers, I still think that Involve Asia is one of the best companies that you can explore because they tie up with many different merchants like Lazada, Zalora, 11street, MAS, Emirates, Agoda, etc.
+For Malaysian bloggers, I find ACCESSTRADE as one of the best companies that you can explore because they tie up various merchants such as Shopee and Lazada that you can promote.

 So let’s say that you want to pick a niche and write about motherhood.
 You can identity a few affiliates there that sells products for mothers as well as babies.
 The most convincing products would be something that you have used and liked.
 And be transparent… if there are downsides, explain it as well.